Tai folk religion: Mophi

 A class of priests called mophi (mo-phi ໝໍຜີ, หมอผี), "tellers", are locally trained shamans, specialists in the rituals and in communication with their personal angels and gods in general.
 Using trances, sacred objects imbued with supernatural power, or saksit, possessions, and rituals like lam phi fa (ລຳຜີຟ້າ, ลำผีฟ้า, /[lam pʰiː faː]/) or baci, the shaman is often consulted during times of trouble, hauntings, and illness or other misfortune that might be caused by malevolent or unhappy spirits.
 They are also usually present during religious festivals.

 Molung

 Ahoms have priestly clans known as Molung.
-There are three divisions: Mo-sam, Mo-hung, and Mo-Plong.
+There are three divisions: Mo-sai, Mo-hong, and Mo-Pong.

 Population

-In case of Ahom the three priestly clans (Mo'sam, Mo'hung, Mo'Plong) follow Tai folk religion traditionally.
-Approximately 30% of the Laos population are followers of Tai folk religion however due to force of the state religion Buddhism in Laos the Tai folk religion is still not recognised properly by the pro-buddhist government.
+In the case of Ahom, the three priestly clans (Mo'sam, Mo'hung, Mo'Plong) follow Tai folk religion traditionally.
+Approximately 30% of the Lao population are followers of Tai folk religion; however, due to Buddhism's role in Laos as a state religion, the Tai folk belief system is not officially recognized.
 Among the Lao, the Lao Loum and Lao Lom are predominantly Buddhist, while the Lao Theung and Lao Sung are predominantly folk religious.
 Laotian Buddhism is influenced by Tai folk religion.